jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 {{< image-gallery namePattern="rewax/*" />}}

-The first image shows how much dirt I removed from the chain prior to putting in in the pot from waxing.
+The first image shows how much dirt I removed from the chain prior to putting it in the pot for waxing.
 It's one paper towel that was used to remove dirt from about a month and a half of riding.
 The towel is unbelievably clean;
 especially compared to the amount of black grease that would come from an equally ridden chain using regular wet lubricant.